grantjenks/python-sortedcontainers/docs/performance-scale.rst

 sorted lists very quickly by initializing private member variables directly.
 The latter uses sampling in representative scenarios to perform a hundredth of the operations needed to double the size or remove all elements.

+The problem solved here is similar to that faced by binary tree implementations, like red-black trees, which do not maintain a binary tree in perfect balance.
+In fact, the maximum height of a red-black tree is :math:`2 * log_2{n + 1}`.
+While still :math:`O(log_2{n})`, the constant factor can have a big impact on performance analysis.
+When using sampling to measure the performance of red-black trees, trees of various shapes and heights must be used.
+The same is done here with :doc:`Sorted Containers<index>`.

 Consider a sorted list initialized from an iterable of random values.
 Those values are sorted using the "sorted" builtin function and the resulting list is